 - RX100 V: 299g (inc. battery and card); 102 x 58 x 41mm

-There's very little to split these four in terms of build and design.
+There's very little to split these five cameras in terms of build and design.

 The tough, aluminium bodies have an identical control layout, with no discernible difference in size nor weight between them.
 The fact that all four lack a grip of any sort doesn't sit well with everyone, but optional grips do exist for the benefit of those who fall into this camp.